WANGXinyiLinda/Policy-Gradient-Trading-Algorithm-by-Maximizing-Sharpe-Ratio/readme.md

 For the proposed policy gradient algorithm, please see the jupyter notebook in the ./PG directory.

 For the Q learning algorithm baseline, please see the jupyter notebook in the ./tabular-Q directory.

-**NOTE**: this algorithm still has some robustness issues.
-To be solved latter.

 ## Test result: